 All the fun activities, 3-Day Main Street, entertainment programs and meals that make up the Pink Bubble experience will be held in the hotel ballroom every morning and night.

 At lunch on day two, we celebrate being halfway done with our 60-mile journey!
 Walkers are welcomed into lunch with an arch of pink streamers, a DJ and a special halfway dance.
 As we leave lunch to finish day two, we prepare for the Honor Ceremony, which tugs at our heart strings and fills us with gratitude as we all light a candle to honor the loved ones we’re walking for.

 Closing Ceremony and the morning after…

-For me, the last day of the 3-Day is bittersweet.
+The last day of the 3-Day is bittersweet.
 Walking into the Closing Ceremony is indescribable.
-Since each participant has their own reason for participating in the 3-Day, each participant might have a different feeling when they take their final steps of the Victory Walk from the Participant Finish Area into the Closing Ceremony.
+Since each participant has their own reason for participating in the 3-Day, each participant might have a different feeling when they take their final steps into the Finish Line Festival and await the Closing Ceremony.

-I always feel the walkers and crew of the 3-Day are part of a special group, bound together by their passion, enthusiasm and drive to make a difference in the fight against breast cancer.
-I will never give up, and you will feel this drive and passion from the moment you register for your 3-Day journey, too!
+The walkers and crew of the 3-Day are part of a special group, bound together by their passion, enthusiasm and drive to make a difference in the fight against breast cancer.
+We will never give up, and you will feel this drive and passion from the moment you register for your 3-Day journey, too!